arblade/youtube-downloader/README.md

 1. Choose your folder where to download your music / videos files
 2. Paste your link.
-3. Under gnome, a notification will pop up to inform you that the download is complete
+3. Under gnome, a notification will pop up to inform you that the download is complete **Important** : Sometimes, the conversion won't work : this is a bug, you have then to do it again, but this time launching the app with admin rights.

 ![alt text](assets/yt_capture.png)